Skip to main content

 export CLIWATCH_API_KEY="cw_..."

-All model calls go through the Vercel AI Gateway — one key for all providers.
+All model calls go through the Vercel AI Gateway, so you only need one key for all providers.
 Create a CLIWatch API key at app.cliwatch.com.

 3. Add to CI